Udege language: Geographic distribution

 Udege is a highly endangered Manchu-Tungusic language spoken in the southern part of Russian Far East.
 The Udege live in Khabarovsk Krai (districts: Imeni Lazo, Nanaisky) and Primorsky krai (districts: Terneyskiy, Pozharsky, Krasnoarmeysky), and also in the Jewish Autonomous Oblast (JAO).
+It is spoken on the Khor and Bikin rivers.

 According to the latest censuses (1989, 2002 and 2010), the number of Udege is constantly decreasing from 1,902 in 1989 to 1,496 in 2010.
 In 2010, 620 people were registered in the Khabarosky krai; 793 people lived in Primorsky krai.
 An additional 83 Udege were registered outside of these territories, including 42 people in the JAO.
 The census data also reflect the steady decline of the language: according to the 1989 census, Udege was spoken by 462 people, in 2002 it was 227 people, and in 2010 it was only 103 people.
 The 2010 census shows a sharp drop in the Udihe competence in the Khabarovsky Krai (from 96 to 16 people!).

 In the 1930s, the Udege were forcibly made sedentary: each areal group was settled in a specially built permanent settlement: Kukan (Kur-Urmi Udihe), Bira (Anyuy), Kun (Hungari), Agzu (Samarga), Gvasyugi (Khor), Syain, Mitahheza and Olon (Bikin), Sanchikheza (Iman).
 The less numerous sea-shore Udihe were dispersed.
 In the 1950s, a system of boarding schools for Udege children took shape, which finally broke the continuity of generations and oriented young people on speedy Russification.
 In the 1960s and 70s in the course of the “consolidation of villages” campaign, smaller Udihe villages were liquidated: Bira (Anyuy), Sanchiheza (Iman), Syain and Mitakheza (Bikin).
 The Bikin Udihe resettled in the new Udihe village of Krasny Yar (Pozharsky rayon); and Anyuy and Iman Udihe were resettled into neighboring Russian villages.
 As a result of this policy, there are no monoethnic Udege settlements.